aarpon/hrm_docs/docs/user/step4_channels.rst

 Channels
 ========

-In order to be able to investigate any combination of two channels present in your images, select here which channels must be studied.
+Select the channels to be analyzed.

 |ColocChannelsScreenshot|

-The selection shown in the figure above will trigger colocalization analysis on channels:
+All the combinations of the selected channels will be studied.
+For example, the selection shown in the figure above will result in the analysis of the following channels:

 * 0 and 1,
 * 0 and 2,
 * 1 and 2.

-And so forth for images with up to 5 channels (HRM's limit).
-Thus, this allows for large scale colocalization in batch mode.